allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 algorithm’s complexity is O(n+m).
 Even for any other algorithm, since the size of the result list may reach _m + n_, and we have to generate that list, complexity of O(n+m) is expected.

-The result does not depend on the order of lists (OR operation is symmetric), and performance is not (much) affected by their order, either.
+The result does not depend on the order of lists (OR operation is symmetric), and performance is not (much) affected by it, either.

 ### AND and AND NOT